 Determining how to enforce proper medical waste disposal procedures rests with state governments.
 Twenty-nine states have elected to allow OSHA to enforce the Bloodborne Pathogens Standard, while the rest have comprised local departments to address this.
 State environmental departments also conduct inspections and enforce medical waste disposal standards.

 Many state governments also have their own laws for handling medical waste.
-It’s critical that you review any applicable local laws in order to stay compliant and prevent causing harm to public health and the environment.
+You must review any applicable local laws in order to stay compliant and prevent causing harm to public health and the environment.
 Here’s a tool provided by the Healthcare Environmental Resource Center to get you started.